 Now we are competing in a European award in next November in Amsterdam “Outstanding Gamification Rookie”; this award will go to the individual who has joined the industry during the past 12 months and managed to deliver an outstanding project or spread the word about gamification far and wide.

-Our mission is to boost your business up, enhance your learning process up, and improve your personal life up.
+Our mission is to boost your business up to success, enhance your learning process up, and improve your personal life up.
 We believe in our mission.
 We dream that we have an impact in Egypt, not just as training courses but for Gamification to reach the macroeconomics and the national projects to be Gamified and we have a lot of ideas concerning that.

 We are also seeking partnership with more than one sector.
 Besides the British partnership we have Hungarian partnership for another service.
 I am also thinking of making GamUp as integrated service for Gamification and Game- based learning in the MENA Region and have several branches and partners in the MENA Region.